 Jesus is truth.
 Jesus brought us into a body of believers to depend on each other.
 When we share the truth, Satan no longer has a hold on us.

-Then, when the time is right, God will lead you to sharing your story with others.
+Then, when the time is right, God will lead you to share your story with others.
 God will transform your trials into your testimony.
 He’ll also help you in your struggle.
 Turn to Him.
 Led Him guide Your steps.
 Jesus will lead you into freedom—trust that.

-Steps you can take:
+Steps you can take to be transparent:

 1. Find a Bible Study or prayer group for women in a like-minded situation.